 When it comes to choosing a liner or tarp, be sure that it is one plastic sheet, pin hole free, seamless, and white.
 A seamless pin hole free poly liner does not weep water.
 For an ice rink, water leaks usually result in extra maintenance and mediocre ice.
 Also, depending on the winter, a weeping tarp that does not have a true plastic layer could cause damage to the lawn as water can flood grass roots or trick the dormant lawn to become active in the middle of winter.
 NEVER SEAM A LINER.
 The only acceptable seam would be a factory seam.
 A homemade tarp tape seam will give you problems!

 White liners or tarps make a big difference for forming and keeping great ice.
 White helps keep the ice from melting by reflecting the radiant heat away from the rink on those sunny winter days.
 Iron Sleek manufactures high quality ice rink liner using only virgin polyethylene resins, in pure white, and multilayered.
 Multilayered liners are much stronger than a single layer.
 WE DO NOT USE RECYCLED MATERIALS FOR YOUR LINERS as the first plastic resin melt is simply the best.
 Some lower cost options that can be found at the local hardware store may be made of recycled materials since they are not specifically made for winter ice rinks.
-Hardware store plastic sheeting is usually found in the paint department because it is intended as a construction cover while ice rink plastic is designed as a liner to hold water and ice in the subzero cold.
+Do not allow dogs on the liner as it may tear.
 The first resin melt produces the highest quality plastic which is required to absorb the abuse of a cold winter.
 Our manufacturing recipe is proven successful for outdoor natural rinks while recycled solutions are a compromise.
 Also, we provide ice rink liner at widths that are perfect for making home ice rinks to be 20 wide, 30 wide, 40 wide, and 50 wide.
 Our widths are specifically manufactured for those who are building backyard rinks.
 If you are a park or recreation center, we also have liners as big enough to make an NHL size rink.
 Do I really need a liner?

 What mil thickness?